KLF Khronicals #17: Or Should That Be D’JAMZ?

 Oi Oi.
 It’s been a minute since we last delved into the world of Drummond and Cauty and more frequently Co here on these digital pages, but you didn’t think we’d forgotten about it did you?

-So, previously on Journey Into The JAMS (nee KLF Khronicals) we had a jolly jaunt down to London for Burn The Shard Part 1.
+So, previously on the KLF Khronicals we had a jolly jaunt down to London for Burn The Shard Part 1.
 Now that was some five months ago, “But what’ve the JAMS done for you lately?”
 I hear you protest.
 Well let me tell you.